 International Order of CoFreemasonry, which is Universal, uses the AASR and works the degrees from 1-33° in one hierarchical order.
 Various Craft rituals are used in the Order – Emulation (United Grand Lodge of England), Scottish ritual (a plain ritual), Verulam (a compromise between the Lauderdale and Scottish), Irish (performed in the round and mainly in England), French (the triangular layout which is used extensively on the continent) and Lauderdale.

-The British website says about their George Martin Ritual: “This working uses the earliest triangular layout of the lodge as seen in the first Scottish lodges.”
-That sounds like the description of the South African “French” Ritual and indeed, in Australia “French” Ritual is synonymous to the “Georges Martin” Ritual.
-In the Netherlands however “French” Ritual is synonymous to the “Rite Moderne” which is an atheistic Ritual probably based on the Ritual written by Georges Martin.
+The British website says about their George Martin ritual: “This working uses the earliest triangular layout of the lodge as seen in the first Scottish lodges.”
+In fact, the version that I know is quite ‘British’, including the placement of the officers.
+In Australia “French” ritual seems to be synonymous to the “Georges Martin” ritual.
+In the Netherlands “French” ritual is almost synonymous to the “Rite Moderne” which are both ‘secular’.
+The “French” ritual of Le Droit Humain is based on that of Martin, the “Rite Moderne” goes back to the older “Régulateur de Mason”.

 A bit more history can be read here.

-To close off this little piece of text a little something about the so-called “High Degrees”, “Side Degrees”, “Red Degrees”, etc. In many Masonic organisations, once you have reached the 3rd grade of Master Mason, you can join another organisation for more grades.
-It is not impossible that the lodge in the “Blue Grades” (Entered Apprentice, Fellowcraft and Master Mason) works in a Scottish Rite, while the Freemason joins a York Rite, Royal Arch, Ancient and Accepted Scotish Rite or whatever organisation to continue his/her Masonic path.
+To close off this little piece of text a little something about the so-called “High Degrees”, “Side Degrees”, “Red Degrees”, etc. In many Masonic organisations, once you have reached the 3rd degree of Master Mason, you can join another organisation for more grades.
+It is not impossible that the lodge in the “Blue Degrees” (Entered Apprentice, Fellowcraft and Master Mason) works in a Scottish Rite, while the Freemason joins a York Rite, Royal Arch, Ancient and Accepted Scottish Rite or whatever organisation to continue his/her Masonic path.

-Indeed, these ‘follow-up-grades’ can have different Rites of their own, but the above is mostly meant to give you some information about the “Craft Lodge” grades to help you to choose a lodge to join.
+Indeed, these ‘follow-up-degrees’ can have different rites of their own, but the above is mostly meant to give you some information about the “Craft Lodge” grades to help you to choose a lodge to join.
 All the rest is food for thought for later.